dimitriabrahamsson/electro-spray/README.md

 ElectroChem is part of a project that is currently under review.

-The 'OH box files' folder contains the parameter and topology files for generating a cube containing OH- ions.
+The "OH box files" folder contains the parameter and topology files for generating a cube containing OH- ions.
 The box was later used to dissolve each chemical used in the calculations.
 The sytem was neutralized by the addition of H+ ions.

-The 'mdp files' folder contains the files that were used for the simulations with GROMACS.
+The "mdp files" folder contains the files that were used for the simulations with GROMACS.

-The python scripts cgenff_charmm2gmx.py and charmm2gromacs-pvm.py were used to convert the topology files from CHARMM to GROMACS.
+The python scripts "cgenff_charmm2gmx.py" and "charmm2gromacs-pvm.py" were used to convert the topology files from CHARMM to GROMACS.
 The topology files were generated with the CHARMM-GUI online platform (https://www.charmm-gui.org/),

+The "mdrunchem" script was used to automate the simulations and the calculations of the Lennart-Jones interactions and Coulomb interactions between the compounds and the H+ ions.

 Electrospray ionization of small molecules